Skip to content ↓

 Impact

-PE is a key subject for demonstrating school values, these values of honesty, courage, resilience and kindness are demonstrated within sport at St Nicholas.
+PE is a key subject for demonstrating school values.
+These values of honesty, courage, resilience and kindness are demonstrated within sport at St Nicholas.
 They radiate through the rest of the school and beyond when pupils compete in front of their families or within their community.
-Our school receives feedback from parents on their children’s’ sporting involvement and achievement.
+Our school receives feedback from parents on their children’s sporting involvement and achievements.
 This is celebrated in worship through sharing certificates and medals.
-In addition, sporting news is shared with the school community on our weekly newsletters.
+In addition, sporting news is shared with the school community in our weekly newsletters.
 Pupils at St Nicholas experience a broad, well planned and varied sports curriculum which enables them to develop their physical skills and mental resilience.
 Our curriculum provides a balance between pupils developing skills and having opportunities to compete in competition to implement these skills.
-When our pupils participate in intra-house events or attend inter-school competitions; they show ‘the St Nicholas way’ by how they compete and conduct themselves before, during and after the matches.
-Our pupils understand the benefits of eating a healthy diet and how, through sport and exercise, they can achieve a healthy lifestyle and maintain a positive wellbeing.
+When our pupils participate in intra-house events or attend inter-school competitions; they show ‘the St Nicholas Way’ by how they compete and conduct themselves before, during and after the matches.
+Our pupils understand the benefits of eating a healthy diet and how, through sport and exercise, they can achieve a healthy lifestyle and maintain positive wellbeing.
 Many of our pupils are involved in community sports and local clubs.
 Some compete at district level in football.
 Our school has been awarded a Gold Sports Mark for our promotion of sport within our school, our inclusivity, our sports leaders and for the vast number of different sports we compete in against other schools.